kierangoodacre/CV/README.md

 ###Email: kieran@shred-up.com

 A lover of all things that push the boundaries of what's achievable, this what attracted me to software development.
-I've worked in offshore renewables as a remotely operated vehicle pilot technician, worked at a VC funded start up in user acquisition and lead generation.
-Currently seeking a role as a developer at a firm with a strong social environment and a dedication to product craftmanship.
+My pre-Makers background in offshore renewables as a remotely operated vehicle pilot technician and the work I carried out a now VC funded start up, I hope proves the perfect backdrop for a successful career in tech.
+Currently seeking a role as a developer at a firm with a strong personal development culuture and dedication to code craftsmanship.
 Future employers will be impressed with my ability to fit into a team, whilst still maintaining the ability to work as an individual and look to add value wherever possible.

 ## Skills

 ### Software Development & Desing

-Completing a 12 week software development course at Makers Academy meant I lived and breathed code, proving it be one of the most rewarding periods of my life.
+Completing a 12 week software development course at Makers Academy and being selected as an alumni helper meant I lived and breathed code, proving it be one of the most rewarding periods of my life.
 Makers exhumed the benefits of Object Orientated Design, TDD, BDD, Agile and personal development.

 - "LEARNING TO LEARN"
 - LANGUAGES: Javascript, Ruby, HTML5, CSS3